THE BASICS:

 Chicken!
 Anything chicken or meat in general, French fries, and really any human foods (as a treat).
 Dottie is super food motivated.
 But Dottie doesn't like any vegetables.

+Nope, as yet no special diet.
 Dottie is fed ACANA small breed biscuits and shredded roast chicken (with her medications hidden inside).

 How "big" is Dottie?